Learn how to make the Perfect Deep Dish Apple Pie! This post includes a video for the best Apple Pie Tools!

 - 1 egg white, beaten lightly

-- Using fork, mix sour cream and ⅓ cup ice water in small bowl until combined.
-Add half of sour cream mixture to flour mixture; pulse for three 1-second pulses.
+- Using a fork, mix sour cream and 1/3 cup ice water in small bowl until combined.
+Add half of the sour cream mixture to flour mixture; pulse for three 1-second pulses.
 Repeat with remaining sour cream mixture.
-Pinch dough with fingers; if dough is floury, dry, and does not hold together, add 1 to 2 tablespoons ice water and process until dough forms large clumps and no dry flour remains, three to five 1-second pulses.
+Pinch dough with fingers; if the dough is floury, dry, and does not hold together, add 1 to 2 tablespoons ice water and process until dough forms large clumps and no dry flour remains, about three to five 1-second pulses.

 - Turn dough out onto work surface.
 Divide dough into 2 balls and flatten each into 4-inch disk; wrap each disk in plastic and refrigerate until firm but not hard, 1 to 2 hours, before rolling.
 (Dough can be refrigerated for up to 24 hours.
 Let thoroughly chilled dough stand at room temperature for 15 minutes before rolling.)

-- Remove 1 disk of dough from refrigerator and roll out between 2 large sheets of parchment paper or plastic wrap to 12-inch circle, about ⅛ inch thick.
+- Remove 1 disk of dough from refrigerator and roll out between 2 large sheets of parchment paper or plastic wrap to 12-inch circle, about 1/8 inch thick.
 (If dough becomes soft and/or sticky, return to refrigerator until firm.)
-Remove parchment from one side of dough and flip onto 9-inch pie plate; peel off second layer of parchment.
-Working around circumference, ease dough into plate by gently lifting edge of dough with one hand while pressing into plate bottom with other hand.
+Remove parchment from one side of the dough and flip onto 9-inch pie plate; peel off the second layer of parchment.
+Working around circumference, ease dough into plate by gently lifting the edge of dough with one hand while pressing into plate bottom with another hand.
 Leave dough that overhangs plate in place; refrigerate until dough is firm, about 30 minutes.

-- Meanwhile, roll second disk of dough between 2 large sheets of parchment paper or plastic wrap to 12-inch circle, about ⅛ inch thick.
+- Meanwhile, roll the second disk of dough between 2 large sheets of parchment paper or plastic wrap to 12-inch circle, about 1/8 inch thick.
 Refrigerate, leaving dough between parchment sheets, until firm, about 30 minutes.

-- Set large colander over now-empty bowl; transfer cooled apples to colander.
+- Set a large colander over the now-empty bowl; transfer cooled apples to a colander.
 Shake colander to drain off as much juice as possible (cooked apples should measure about 8 cups); discard juice.
 Transfer apples to dough-lined pie plate; sprinkle with lemon juice.

-- Remove parchment from one side of remaining dough and flip dough onto apples; peel off second piece of parchment.
-Pinch edges of top and bottom dough rounds firmly together.
-Trim and seal edges of dough, then cut four 2-inch slits in top of dough.
+- Remove parchment from one side of the remaining dough and flip dough onto apples; peel off the second piece of parchment.
+Pinch edges of the top and bottom dough rounds firmly together.
+Trim and seal edges of the dough and then cut four 2-inch slits in top of dough.
 Brush surface with beaten egg white and sprinkle evenly with remaining teaspoon sugar.

-- Set pie on preheated baking sheet; bake until crust is dark golden brown, 45 to 55 minutes.
-Transfer pie to wire rack and cool at least 1½ hours.
+- Set pie on the preheated baking sheet; bake until crust is dark golden brown, 45 to 55 minutes.
+Transfer pie to wire rack and cool at least 1 1/2 hours.
 Cut into wedges and serve.

 See More Everything but the Turkey Posts:

-A and quick & easy Thanksgiving side dish.
-The buttermilk makes these potatoes creamy and a little tangy.
+A quick & easy Thanksgiving side dish.
+The buttermilk makes these potatoes creamy and a little bit tangy, too.

-This roundup has everything: appetizers, side dishes, breads, and desserts!
+This roundup has everything: appetizers, side dishes, bread, and desserts!